-We implemented avulsion set-up by measuring superelevation of an active channel relative to surrounding floodplain topography (Eq.
+- We implemented avulsion set-up by measuring superelevation of an active channel relative to surrounding floodplain topography (Eq.
 (2); Fig. 3).
-To investigate the effect of abandoned channels on this set-up, we performed an additional run that is equivalent to our base run in Fig. 6 except for requiring each cell to aggrade a specified fraction ($\beta = 1$) of a channel depth between each avulsion (Eq.
+To investigate the effect of abandoned channels on this set-up, we performed an additional run that is equivalent to our base run in Fig. 6 except for requiring each cell to aggrade a specified fraction of a channel depth between each avulsion (Eq.
 (1); Fig. 6B).
 Compared to this run, the base run had a greater number of avulsions, especially on the megafan surface downstream of the apex (Fig. 6B).
-Further, the run using Eq.
-(2) had a mean time between avulsions of 32 years, compared to 57 years for the run using Eq.
-(1). -Measuring superelevation relative to floodplains allows local topographic lows associated with former abandoned channels to provide attractive locations for avulsion initiation, shortcutting superelevation timescales (Jerolmack and Mohrig, 2007).
+Measuring superelevation relative to floodplains allows local topographic lows associated with former abandoned channels to provide attractive locations for avulsion initiation, shortcutting - 450 superelevation timescales (Jerolmack and Mohrig, 2007).
 Therefore, a densely channelized proximal domain generates additional superelevation opportunities, spatially concentrating avulsions (Fig. 6B).

 Abandoned channels also affect avulsion set-up indirectly through reoccupation mechanics.
 Superelevation is inherited when avulsive flows reoccupy former abandoned channels.
 In a superelevated channel reach, an avulsion will strand superelevated portions of the river that are downstream of the avulsion locus (discontinuous alluvial ridges in Fig. 6A).
+In this

-In this way, avulsions can leave behind abandoned channels that may require minimal aggradation to achieve superelevation if they are reoccupied before being healed, particularly if those channels are themselves adjacent to abandoned channel topography that provides relative superelevation.
+455 way, avulsions can leave behind abandoned channels that may require minimal aggradation to achieve superelevation if they are reoccupied before being healed, particularly if those channels are themselves adjacent to abandoned channel topography that provides relative superelevation.